DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Picking list registration.md

 #### Example line errors:
 **Error message**                     | **Error type**         | **Method to fix** :------------------------------------ |:----                   |:----
-Unable to find an activated picking list line: %	                  | No line found         | EDI couldn't find the line based on line number/ lot id and item number/item dimensions. **EDI > Documents > 3PL documents > Picking list registration** and/or <br> **Product information management > Products > Released products**

 ### Validation

-[Validation profiles](../SETUP/VALIDATION%20PROFILES/Picking%20list%20registration.md) can be specified and linked to the template along with a rule error tolerance which is used to determine how D365 will react.
+[Validation profiles](../SETUP/VALIDATION%20PROFILES/Shipment%20receipt%20-%20Purchase%20order.md) can be specified and linked to the template along with a rule error tolerance which is used to determine how D365 will react.
 Options are:
 -	**Info** - An infolog is displayed with information only, it is not identified as a warning
 -	**Warning** - An infolog is displayed with a warning.
 It is possible to carry on processing
 -	**Error** - An infolog is displayed with an error.
 It is not possible to carry on processing until the error has been corrected.
 EDI Status = Error